World Tai Chi and Qigong Day 2017- Health and Wellness Department

 Enjoy these photos from the 2016 World Tai Chi and Qigong Day!

-The Ohlone College Health and Wellness Department invites you to World Tai Chi and Qigong Day!
+The Ohlone College Health and Wellness Program invites you to World Tai Chi and Qigong Day!

 - Ohlone College Newark Center, 39399 Cherry Street, Newark, CA 94560 (Maps & Directions)

-- Ohlone College Tai Chi Qigong Competition Team
+- Ohlone College Tai Chi Qigong Performance Team

 - Seminars and Workshops

 - Food to Enhance Your Mind, Body, and Spirit

 Tai Chi is a low-impact, weight-bearing, ancient traditional Chinese exercise that has been shown to provide many health benefits including stress reduction, improved balance and strength, reduced pain and stiffness, better sleep and an improved immune system with minimal risk to the participant.

 Qigong—pronounced “chee gong”—is an even more ancient traditional Chinese wellness practice that has been referred to as meditative movement.
 One unique feature of Qigong is the training of the mind to direct the body’s energy, or chi, to any part of the body, thus improving focus, circulation, relieving stress and pain, and restoring health.
 Tai Chi is encompassed in Qigong.
 Tai Chi is considered soft Qigong practice.
 Qigong is commonly thought of as easier than Tai Chi.